-Office: Lawrence Hall 208 Phone: (432)837-8157 FAX: (432)837-8146 E-mail: msaka@sulross.edu
+Office: Lawrence Hall 208 Phone: (432)837-8157 FAX: (432)837-8146 E-mail: tiffiny.vincent@sulross.edu

-Professor and Chair: Mark Saka, Ph.D.
+Assistant Professor and Chair: Tiffiny Vincent, Ph.D.

-Professors: Jim D. Case, Ph.D. and James W. Downing, Ph.D.

-Associate Professors: Mark C. Emerson, Ph.D.

-Assistant Professors: Kendra DeHart, M.A., Bibiana Maria Gutierrez, Ph.D., Jennifer McCormack, Ph.D.

-Tiffiny Vincent, Ph.D., David Watson, Ph.D.
+Professors: Jim D. Case, Ph.D., James W. Downing, Ph.D. and Mark Saka, Ph.D.
+Assistant Professors: Kendra DeHart, M.A., Bibiana Maria Gutierrez, Ph.D., Jennifer McCormack, Ph.D., Alicia Trotman, Ph.D., and Savannah Williamson, Ph.D.
+Associate Professor: David Watson, Ph.D.

 The Department of Behavioral and Social Sciences offers course work leading to the Bachelor of Arts degrees in History, Political Science, Psychology, and Social Science.
 Anthropology, Geography, Mexican American Studies, and Sociology are offered as minor fields of study only.
 In addition, limited course work is offered in Philosophy.
 Teacher certification is available in History and Social Science, (Economics, Geography, Political Science, Psychology, and Sociology).
 At the graduate level, the department offers the Master of Arts degrees in History, Political Science, and Public Administration.
-The department has a limited number of graduate Teaching Assistantships for graduate students in History, Political Science, and Public Administration.
-For additional information about the assistantships, contact the department chair.
+The department has a limited number of graduate Teaching Assistantships for graduate students in History, Political Science, and Public Administration about the assistantships, contact the department chair.

 The Behavioral and Social Sciences faculty is engaged in a wide-range of research with international, national, and regional focus.
 There has been a tradition of research addressing Trans-Pecos/Big Bend issues as well as cross-cultural research in Mexico.
-The Center for Big Bend Studies and the Museum of the Big Bend are closely associated with the department and provide students opportunities for archeological and historical research.
+The Center for Big

+Bend Studies and the Museum of the Big Bend are closely associated with the department and provide students opportunities for archeological and historical research.
 The Department of Behavioral and Social Sciences also provides educational opportunities through international travel in Europe and Mexico.